rehan-cr/umgcodetest/README.md

 Its upsell feature on the Cart.
 To utilize this feature we need to add 𝐂𝐚𝐫𝐭 𝐔𝐩𝐬𝐞𝐥𝐥 section in the cart page.
 I have provided a setting in customization from where we can set a particular product on Upsell for another product.
 The Upsell product will only appear on cart when its pair product will be added to the cart.
+There is a default title of the section which changes when product will be changed from the customization settings.
+Also you can overwrite that default section title.
 ```